nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

   solution.

 ##### Aspect: Mutability of account
-* **Choice:** Allowing Name attribute of Account to be mutated by EditCommand.
+* **Choice:** Allowing name attribute of Account to be mutated by EditCommand.
-  * Rationale: Initially, we implemented the Name attribute of Account to be immutable.
-However, we realize that it is difficult to replace the name of the account if it is immutable.
-Hence, to overcome this obstacle, we decided to make the Name attribute mutable.
+  * Rationale: Initially, we implemented the name attribute of Account to be immutable.
+However, we realize that it is difficult to edit the name of the account if it is immutable.
+Hence, to overcome this obstacle, we decided to make the name attribute mutable.
-  * Implications: Extra precaution needs to be implemented, for instance creating new copies of account to prevent unnecessary changes to accounts in account list.
+  * Implications: Extra precaution needs to be implemented, for instance creating copies of account in methods that interacts with the accounts to prevent unnecessary changes to accounts in account list.
+Hence, it resulted in more defensive coding which resulted in more lines of code.

 ### Find entries feature